 10 March 2008 (Fundraising)

 Many years ago when we had a dog, we once took said mutt for a walk on Hothfield Common.
 Only the once.
 The dog fell in a swamp, stank to high heaven, and guess who had to clean it all up.
 I’ve taken the cubs there a few times – one broke his arm there.
 Do-gooders now want to raise £125,000 to do the place up because it’s a site of special scientific interest.
 How scientific can a field featuring a gypsy encampment, a swamp, half a dozen burnt-out cars and a thicket be?

-tale of the quadriplegic sailor who, having sailed across the channel now
+of the quadriplegic sailor who, having sailed across the channel now intends